junaidkhan80121/django-assessment/README.md

 Flow:

-- Read the assessment CSV
-- Resolve each unique `city,state` to coordinates
-- Save those coordinates into `data/city_centroids.json`
+- Load precomputed city/state coordinates from `data/city_centroids.json`
 - Load station rows into memory and keep the cheapest entry per city/state for optimization

-This keeps the runtime matching simple and deterministic for the assessment dataset.
+The coordinate cache is already built and included in the project, so no preprocessing step is required.
+This keeps runtime fast and deterministic.

+---

 ### 4. Stop optimization

 The optimizer:

 - Samples waypoints along the route
 - Builds a corridor around the route
 - Keeps only stations near that corridor
 - Chooses stops with a greedy cost-minimizing strategy

-Fueling assumptions from settings:
+#### Assumptions

 - Vehicle range: `500` miles
 - Fuel economy: `10` MPG
 - Tank capacity: `50` gallons
 - Route corridor: `5` miles
 - Waypoint interval: `25` miles

-Policy:
+#### Policy

 - The trip starts with a full tank
 - If a cheaper station is reachable ahead, buy only enough fuel to reach it
 - Otherwise, buy enough fuel to go as far as possible toward the destination

+---

 ## Architecture Notes

 Key modules:

-- [route/views.py](/home/khan/Desktop/backend-assessment/route/views.py) handles API endpoints, HTML views, and route logging
+- `route/views.py` → API endpoints, HTML views, and route logging
-- [route/serializers.py](/home/khan/Desktop/backend-assessment/route/serializers.py) validates request/filter payloads and shapes responses
+- `route/serializers.py` → Request validation and response shaping
-- [route/services/geocoding.py](/home/khan/Desktop/backend-assessment/route/services/geocoding.py) manages Mapbox geocoding plus persistent cache
+- `route/services/geocoding.py` → Mapbox geocoding plus persistent cache
-- [route/services/routing.py](/home/khan/Desktop/backend-assessment/route/services/routing.py) fetches and caches route geometry
+- `route/services/routing.py` → Fetches and caches route geometry
-- [route/services/fuel_loader.py](/home/khan/Desktop/backend-assessment/route/services/fuel_loader.py) loads the fuel dataset and city centroid cache
+- `route/services/fuel_loader.py` → Loads fuel dataset and centroid cache
-- [route/services/optimizer.py](/home/khan/Desktop/backend-assessment/route/services/optimizer.py) computes the recommended stop sequence
+- `route/services/optimizer.py` → Computes recommended stop sequence
-- [route/models.py](/home/khan/Desktop/backend-assessment/route/models.py) stores search/error/manual log history
+- `route/models.py` → Stores search/error/manual log history

+---

 ## Setup